Minimally Invasive Treatment for Endocrine Disorders

 Peripheral vascular disease can result in blockages in the arteries or abnormal enlargements of arteries (aneurysms).
-Risk factors for peripheral vascular disease include a family history of peripheral vascular disease, heart disease, aneurysm disease (genetic component), history of known peripheral vascular disease, smoking, and hypertension.
-Artery blockages can occur anywhere but the two common areas are in the lower extremities and in the carotid arteries (the arteries in the neck that take blood to the brain).
-In each area, there is a unique set of symptoms that occur.
+The risk factors for peripheral vascular disease include a family history of the disease, heart disease, aneurysm disease (genetic component), history of known peripheral vascular disease, smoking, and hypertension.
+Artery blockages can occur anywhere, but are most commonly found in the lower extremities and in the carotid arteries (the arteries in the neck that take blood to the brain).
+In each of these areas, there is a unique set of symptoms that occur.

 Resting for a minute allows the lactic acid to be flushed out as the oxygen supply builds back up.
 The patient can then go on to walk again, but only to be stopped at the same distance again from the cramps in the calf.